robusta-dev/robusta/docs/catalog/sinks/index.rst

 * :ref:`OpsGenie` - send playbooks results to the OpsGenie alerts API
 * :ref:`Telegram` - send playbooks results to Telegram group or private conversation
 * :ref:`Webhook` - send playbooks results to a webhook
+* :ref:`VictorOps` - send playbooks results to the VictorOps alerts API

 **Need support for something not listed here?** `Tell us and we'll add it to the code. <https://github.com/robusta-dev/robusta/issues/new?assignees=&labels=&template=feature_request.md&title=New%20Sink:>`_